-With so many different anxiety medications on the market, it can be overwhelming to find the right option for your child.
-The right anxiety medication for your child is out there, and working with a Child Psychiatrist is imperative to finding the right one to tailor to your child’s needs.
+With so many different medications on the market, it can be overwhelming to find the right option for your child.
+The right medication for your child is out there, and working with a Child Psychiatrist is imperative to finding the right one to tailor to your child’s needs.
 At NowPsych, I will work with your child to find the best option for your family.
-Most anxiety medication now used to treat childhood anxiety are not highly toxic and typically have mild side effects.
+Most anxiety drugs now used to treat childhood anxiety are not highly toxic and typically have mild side effects.

 Anxiety Medication: Antidepressants

 The most commonly used types of medications for anxiety are selective serotonin re-uptake inhibitors (SSRIs), as they typically have few side effects and can show improvements in about two weeks.
 Fluoxetine, sertraline, citalopram and escitalopram are examples of SSRIs.
 Despite being equally as effective as SSRIs, serotonin and norepinephrine re-uptake inhibitors (SNRIs) such as venlafaxine are less commonly used as they are associated with slightly higher rates of side effects.

 More rare, but concerning, side effects of SSRIs include: